dovuofficial/hedera-hardhat-tooling/README.md

 ## Deploying contracts to Hedera

 Use this commands to deploy contracts to the testnet, Later on will add support for production/preview releases.
-What this does is it looks the bike code that has been generated from the previous compile command and it uses that to inject into the Hedera services JavaScript methods.
+The hardhat system generates compiled bytecode that can be picked up through the Native Hedera libs without manual intervention. s
 `hardhat deploy --contract HelloWorld`

 ## Hardhat Help